Measuring Returns

 TL;DR. Most AI ROI exercises produce a defensible-looking number that nobody acts on.
 Six months later the number is embarrassing and the line item is harder to defend than it was before you measured anything.
 The job is not to calculate a return.
 The job is to make a quarterly decision per seat, per workflow, and per team, using three or four observable signals.
 This guide is that decision loop.

 Your CFO wants a number.
 A vendor handed you one.
 It says your AI program is producing a 3.7x productivity multiplier on a $90 per-employee monthly spend.
 You put it in a slide.
 The board nodded.
-Six months later, headcount has not moved, contractor spend has not moved, and the same CFO is asking why the line item is bigger than last year.
+Six months later, headcount hasn’t moved, contractor spend hasn’t moved, and the same CFO is asking why the line item is bigger than last year.
 You no longer want to talk about the 3.7x.

-You do not have a measurement problem.
+You don’t have a measurement problem.
 You have a decision problem dressed up as a measurement problem.
 The number on the slide was never going to drive an action.
 It was theater.

 Why ROI frameworks miss